xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 - To the respective database instances:
   - Primary outbound to TCP `5432`.
   - Secondary outbound to TCP `5432` and `5431`.
-- Between both Kubernetes Ingress via HTTPS
+- Between both Kubernetes Ingress via HTTPS.

 Each cluster that is provisioned should have: